 Our approach has been largely informed by the field of spiritual or pastoral care.
-This is usually made available, and often publicly subsidised, in settings such as hospitals, aged care facilities, prisons, universities and the military.
+This emotional-existential support is usually made available, and often publicly subsidised, in settings such as hospitals, aged care facilities, prisons, universities and the military.
 Spiritual care is theologically-informed and often aims to help a person find ultimate meaning during times of crisis.
 Social health is rooted solely in human connection.
 This connection is intended to foster compassion – which literally means ‘to suffer together’ – and encourage reflection so that life’s challenges might be regarded as a natural part of the human experience.

 Social Health intends to primarily serve individuals who would prefer, or would find it problematic, to receive theologically-informed spiritual care.
 This includes those who do not identify as religious; are fearful of evangelism or agenda; and/or have experienced shame or abuse because of religion.